Concordium/concordium-wallet-proxy/README.md

 - `--ip-data identity-providers-with-metadata.json` JSON file with identity providers, anonymity revokers and metadata needed for the version 0 identity flow
 - `--ip-data-v1 identity-providers-with-metadata.json` JSON file with identity providers and anonymity revokers and metadata needed for the version 1 identity flow
 - `--drop-account gtu-drop-account-0.json` keys of the gtu drop account
+- `--forced-update-config-v0 forced-update-config-v0.json` file with app update configuration for the old mobile wallet
-- `--forced-update-config forced-update-config.json` f ile with app update configuration
+- `--forced-update-config-v1 forced-update-config-v1.json` file with app update configuration for the new mobile wallet
 - `--health-tolerance 30` tolerated age of last final block in seconds before the health query returns false

 ## Identity providers metadata files